-tl;dr: This excerpt from my upcoming book, Beyond Dashboards, is the third in a seven-part series on how to determine which metrics to visually flag on a dashboard (i.e., with alert dots, different-colored text, etc.) in order to draw attention to metrics that require it.
-In this post, I look at the “vs. previous period” method of flagging dashboard metrics and why, despite being extremely common, this method for drawing attention to metrics can be worse than useless.
+tl;dr: This excerpt from my upcoming book, Beyond Dashboards, is the third in an eight-part series on how to determine which metrics to visually flag on a dashboard (i.e., with alert dots, different-colored text, etc.) in order to draw attention to metrics that require it.
+In this post, I look at the “% change from previous period” method of flagging dashboard metrics and why, despite being extremely common, this method for drawing attention to metrics could be worse than useless.
 In a later post in this series, I’ll introduce a more useful approach called “four-threshold” visual flags.

-Probably the most common way to visually flag metrics that require attention on a dashboard is the “vs. previous period” method, whereby each current value has a “vs. previous day” (or previous week, or previous month, etc.) flag next to it, usually expressed as a percentage change with an indicator of positive or negative change:
+Probably the most common way to visually flag metrics that require attention on a dashboard is the “% change from previous period” method, whereby each current value has a “vs. previous day” (or previous week, or previous month, etc.) flag next to it, usually expressed as a percentage change with an indicator of positive or negative change:

 They generate a lot of false alarms.
 A change of -14% in today’s sales vs. yesterday might mean that we’re getting killed by that new competitor or that our e-commerce site is crashing, i.e., that it’s time to panic.
 Or, it might mean that yesterday’s sales were unusually high and we’ve simply returned to normal sales levels today, i.e., that everything’s fine.
 I’ve seen a lot of completely unnecessary panics result from these types of false alarms.